jasonranjit7/digital_stopwatch/README.md

 | Block RAM | 0 | 50 | 0.00% |
 | DSPs | 0 | 90 | 0.00% |

-All 65 registers are clock-enabled synchronous resets (FDRE) — no latches inferred.

 **Timing (post-route)**

 The XDC defines only pin assignments, no create clock constraint.
 No I/O delay constraints are specified, so Vivado reports WNS = `inf` with 0 failing endpoints across 171 analyzed paths — all internal register-to-register paths close comfortably within the 20 ns clock period.